Email your pictures and stories to: BeverlyShelter@yahoo.com

 About the Shelter

 The BAS is a 501(c)3 non-profit organization and no-kill facility.
 Only animals that are too aggressive or that are terminal and in pain are humanely euthanized.
 The shelter utilizes local vets for medical care and advice for its animals.
 We do not euthanize and animal to make space, nor do we pick or choose “optimal” animals to take in.
 For this reason many animals may spend their entire life at our shelter.
-These are the special animals that many other shelters deem un- adoptable and would put down or not accept due to their behavioral, medical or just plain quirky conditions.
+These are the special animals that many other shelters deem un- adoptable and would put down or not accept due to their behavioral or medical conditions.

-For 48 years the BAS has operated entirely on generous donation for the public.
-The shelter takes in nearly 1000 cats and dogs each year, as well as small reptile, and small animals.
+For over 50 years the BAS has operated largely on generous donation of the public.
+The shelter takes in nearly 1000 cats and dogs each year, and on occasion other animals such as birds.
 Because space is limited and the shelter is run almost entirely on donations, a donation is appreciated when turning in an animal to the shelter’s care.
-Their donation helps provide food and supplies, vet care, the spay or neuter of the animal if not already done, as well as pay for the utilities, maintenance and repair for our facility.
+The donation helps provide food and supplies, vet care, the spay or neuter of the animal if not already done, as well as pay for the utilities, maintenance and repair for our facility.
 BAS is run on an absolute shoestring!
 We cannot take every animal brought to the shelter, but we try!
 Please stop by the shelter and visit our animals and see what we are all about!